 Accessing the collections

-- Search the RHSV collection for manuscripts, books, ephemera, vertical files and the Pioneer Register
+- Search the RHSV collection for manuscripts, books, images, ephemera, vertical files and the Pioneer Register

-- If you require assistance with researching any of the collections, you may send us a general research enquiry or an images research enquiry.
+- If you require assistance with researching any of the collections, you may send us a research enquiry

 - If you want to visit and make use of the collections, please make an appointment.
 You then use your time productively as we can confirm whether we have the material you need.
 Call 03 9326 9288 or email firstname.lastname@example.org